 Mountains have always been appreciated for their majesty.
 Whether it is to paint them, climb them, hike them or simply gaze upon them, people are drawn to a mountain landscape.
-Their visual and inspiration splendor makes mountain scenes a very popular feature for artists to include in their landscape paintings.
-Mountains are also popular with art buyers.
+Their visual and inspirational splendor makes mountain scenes a very popular feature for artists to include in their landscape paintings.
+Mountains are also popular with art buyers from all over the world.
 So much so that many top art galleries prefer to display oil paintings of landscapes featuring some very popular mountain ranges.

 With so many mountain ranges in the world artists will never run out of subjects for their mountain landscapes.
 Some famous mountain ranges you might want to consider painting are:

 Or you might just want to design a mountain range from your own imagination.
 There is no hard and fast rule that says it has to be an actual mountain that exists somewhere on earth.
 You could even paint a mountain range that is on some distant moon or planet.
 For example Olympus Mons, the highest mountain on Mars.
 Of course you would have to rely on reference photos for something like this.

 See Land Rover Tracks of Mars as an example of an off world landscape with a mountain range made up from the artist’s imagination.